 Learn more about our Travel Action Plan and our commitment to zero carbon emissions by 2030.

 How do I get a permit?

+You can apply for a permit through the MyUWE system.
 Your permit can be printed off the MyUWE portal once you have applied.

 How long does it take to process my application?

 Once you have submitted your term time address you must wait 24 hours for us to run an eligibility check.
 You can then submit your application and print your permit immediately.

 If you are having problems with the process please email the Travel Team.

 Can I get a refund on my paid permit if I no longer need it?